Evaluating Data Attribution for Text-to-Image Models: Discussion and Limitations

+\camready{ While we train for attribution through customization, there is a domain gap to the ultimate goal of attribution for large-scale training, such as the distribution of exemplar images and selected prompts.
+Additionally, there is a tradeoff between balancing exemplar influence while retaining sample diversity, and we follow best practices from Custom Diffusion~\cite{kumari2022customdiffusion}. } While many open challenges are left to explore in data attribution, we provide a meaningful first step toward benchmarking and understanding this area.

-We thank Aaron Hertzmann for reading over an earlier draft and for insightful feedback.
+{ \myparagraph{Acknowledgments.} We thank Aaron Hertzmann for reading over an earlier draft and for insightful feedback.
 We thank colleagues in Adobe Research, including Eli Shechtman, Oliver Wang, Nick Kolkin, Taesung Park, John Collomosse, and Sylvain Paris, along with Alex Li and Yonglong Tian for helpful discussion.
-We appreciate Nupur Kumari for guidance with Custom Diffusion training, Ruihan Gao for proof-reading the draft, Alex Li for pointers to extract Stable Diffusion features, and Dan Ruta for help with the BAM-FG dataset.
+We appreciate Nupur Kumari's help with Custom Diffusion training, Ruihan Gao for proof-reading the draft, Alex Li's help to extract Stable Diffusion features, and Dan Ruta for help with the BAM-FG dataset.
 We thank Bryan Russell for pandemic hiking and brainstorming.
 This work started when SYW was an Adobe intern and was supported in part by an Adobe gift and J.P.
-Morgan Chase Faculty Research Award. { }
+Morgan Chase Faculty Research Award. }